nickbuker/datasurveyor/README.md

 |---:|:---------|:--------------|---------:|-------:|
 |  0 | app_inst | True          |      0.7 |    0.8 |
 |  1 | lylty    | False         |      0.7 |    0.5 |

+#### Checking the range
+The `check_outside_range` method can be used to detect features with data outside the expected range of 0 and 1.
+Note that the outside of range condition is only possible for binary features encoded as integer data type, but the method is able to check any binary feature regardless of data type.

 ```python
 BF.check_outside_range(df['app_inst'])